 How to Winterize Your Plumbing Pipes to Prevent Damage

 Winterizing plumbing is recommended when a house will be vacant for a long period of time and no water will be running through the pipes.
-The winterizing process involves emptying the water heater, draining all water from the pipes and filling all fixtures with antifreeze solution.
+The winterizing process involves emptying the water heater, draining all water from the pipes, and filling all fixtures with an antifreeze solution.

 Begin with a plan for winterizing your plumbing.
-It is easy to miss a step, so you make yourself a checklist of all parts of the house with the steps detailed below, including all taps and valves.
-Mark them off as you complete them, so you'll know you did everything—and won't have any nasty surprises come cold weather.
+It is easy to miss a step, so make yourself a checklist of all your home's plumbing parts, including all taps and valves, and then follow the steps detailed below.
+Mark the steps off as you complete them, so you'll know you did everything needed, and then you won't have any nasty surprises come cold weather.

 Steps for Winterizing Your Plumbing